Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 CMPA members are eligible for assistance with medico-legal events related to the practice of medicine.

-When a patient or family initiates a civil action against a CMPA member, the role of the CMPA is to assist the member in dealing with the action, provide legal representation, and defend the member if medical expert opinion is that the standard of care was met.
+When a patient or family initiates a civil action against a CMPA member, the role of CMPA is to assist the member in dealing with the action, provide legal representation, and defend the member if medical expert opinion is that the standard of care was met.

 What is standard of care?